 - Charitable Trust Funds Advisory Committee

-- To ensure the adequacy of all risk and control related disclosure statements (in particular the Governance Statement), together with any accompanying Head of Internal Audit statement, external audit opinion or other appropriate independent assurances, prior to endorsement by the Board.
+- the adequacy of all risk and control related disclosure statements (in particular the Governance Statement), together with any accompanying Head of Internal Audit statement, external audit opinion or other appropriate independent assurances, prior to endorsement by the Board

-- To ensure the adequacy of the underlying assurance processes that indicate the degree of the achievement of corporate objectives, the effectiveness of the management of principal risks and the appropriateness of the above disclosure statements.
+- the adequacy of the underlying assurance processes that indicate the degree of the achievement of corporate objectives, the effectiveness of the management of principal risks and the appropriateness of the above disclosure statements

-- To ensure the adequacy of the policies for ensuring compliance with relevant regularity, legal and code of conduct requirements, including the Trust’s Standing Orders and Standing Financial Instructions.
+- the adequacy of the policies for ensuring compliance with relevant regularity, legal and code of conduct requirements, including the Trust’s Standing Orders and Standing Financial Instructions

-- To ensure the adequacy of the policies and procedures for all work related to fraud and corruption as required by the DoH Counter Fraud Policy Unit.
-This includes oversight of progress on all suspected or actual fraud cases identified and regularly reported to the DoH.
+- the adequacy of the policies and procedures for all work related to fraud and corruption as required by the BSO Counter Fraud and Probity Service

-- To review the annual schedule of losses and compensation payments and make recommendations to the Board regarding their approval.
+- the annual schedule of losses and compensation payments and will make recommendations to the Board regarding their approval

 The Remuneration Committee is a Committee of the Trust Board tasked with the responsibility for approving the remuneration of Executives.
-The Committee is chaired by a Non-Executive and is comprised of three Non-Executive Directors in total.
+The Committee is chaired by the Trust Chairman and has two other Non-Executive Directors members.

-- To provide advice to the Board on remuneration including all aspects of salary as well as arrangements for termination of employment and other contractual terms.
+- To provide advice to the Board on remuneration including all aspects of salary and other contractual terms as well as arrangements for termination of employment of senior executives.